laszewsk/mlcommons-nyu-uva/README.md

 Coordinator - Team coordination, writing, presenting, communication, leading, schedule and run meetings

-ML specialist - develop and code ML solution (usually a person with solid knowledge/skills in ML)
+ML specialist - Responsible for the implementation of the solution such data processing, model development, model evaluation, code management, etc.

-Researcher - scientific meaning, validity, context, literature review, etc
+Researcher - Responsible for the understanding the project in depth and communicating it to the other team members.
+Also responsible for providing solutions and ideas for execution by the ML specialist.

 Role | Name | Academic background | e-mail